dpella/docker-nvim-haskell-latex-LLM/README.md

 After clonning the repo, you should go into the folder `ssh` and add your API keys for different AI services.

-- For ChatGPT, write the key in the file `chatgpt-key`
+- For ChatGPT, write the key in the file `openai_key`
 - For Claude, write the key in the file `antropic_key`

 # Launch